jmikaelr/OptionPricingBSDE/README.md

 There are two main classes in this script:

 1. `BSDEOptionPricingEuropean`: This class is responsible for European option pricing using the BSDE method.
-2. `BSDEOptionPricingAmerican`: This class is a subclass of `BSDEOptionPricingEuropean` and is responsible for American option pricing using the BSDE method with a penalty term.
+2. `BSDEOptionPricingAmerican`: This class is a subclass of `BSDEOptionPricingEuropean` and is responsible for American option pricing using the BSDE method with a penalty term (Reflected BSDE).

 ## Usage